orbisgis/geoclimate/docs/data_preparation/DATA_PREPARATION.md

 # M1 - Input data preparation

 This module consists of preparing the data chosen by the user for integration into the [Module 2](../data_formating/DATA_FORMATING.md).
-In particular, it allows the selection of the necessary input data, based on spatial and attribute filters
+In particular, it allows:

+- the selection of the necessary input data, based on spatial and attribute filters,
+- the compliance of the thematic descriptors.